 I specialise in youth justice, citizenship and civic education.
-I am interested in the experience of young people and how they exercise their rights.
+I am interested in the lived experience of young people and how they exercise their rights.
 This arises from working with young people in various contexts over the past 15 years from marginalised communities in Azerbaijan and Central Asia, to representing them in the family and criminal courts in UK.

 1. In youth justice, I take a multidisciplinary approach, using public and criminal law and policy, to desk-based research of the treatment of child suspects and defendants in the youth justice system.

 I recently completed an investigation into police practice on the questioning of child suspects in police custody with Dr Kate Gooch at the University of Leicester (publication currently under review).
 The study has identified significant gaps and shortcomings affecting the quality of evidence obtained and the treatment of children generally.
 We have presented findings and further research at conferences at the universities of Oxford, Leicester, Portsmouth and Lancaster.
 I was recently invited to speak on the obstacles to reform at an interdisciplinary conference at Bournemouth University.
 We are in the process of organising an interdisciplinary workshop on this area to be held in Plymouth at the end of 2018.

 2. In citizenship and civic education, I take an interdisciplinary approach, drawing on sociology, psychology and political science, to investigate young people’s experience of citizenship using qualitative and participatory methodologies.
 I am interested in using research to inform pedagogical innovation using methodologies and approaches such as critical reflection (Mezirow 1990, 1991) and forum theatre (Boal 2002).